eswan18/ethanswan.com/_posts/2021-04-11-apt-hunting-python.md

 >>> soup = BeautifulSoup(response.content, 'html.parser')
 ```

-The resulting `soup` object supports a `.find` method that makes it fairly straightforward to look for certain things in the HTML code.
+The resulting `soup` object supports a `.find` method that makes it fairly straightforward to look for certain things in the HTML.
 For example, this code prints out the first image on the page.

 ```python